Cardiovascular diseases (CVDs)

 What are the risk factors for cardiovascular disease?

 Cessation of tobacco use, reduction of salt in the diet, consuming fruits and vegetables, regular physical activity and avoiding harmful use of alcohol have been shown to reduce the risk of cardiovascular disease.
-The cardiovascular risk can also be reduced by preventing or treating hypertension, diabetes and raised blood lipids.
+In addition, drug treatment of diabetes, hypertension and high blood lipids may be necessary to reduce cardiovascular risk and prevent heart attacks and strokes.
+Health policies that create conducive environments for making healthy choices affordable and available are essential for motivating people to adopt and sustain healthy behaviour.

 What are common symptoms of cardiovascular diseases?